Pio Manzù: Autonova

 Manzù realised a number of projects for interior decoration and started collaborating with several international publications, writing articles and making designs in the automotive field.

-In 1965, together with automotive writer Fritz Bob Busch and fellow-Ulm-graduate Michael Conrad, Manzù set up the project group Autonova, that came with prototypes Autonova GT and Van Autonova Fam.
-The latter immediately caught the attention of engineer Dante Giacosa, head of the Fiat development department and styling center.
-But also the management of companies like NSU, Glas, Pirelli, Recaro, VDO and BASF had an eye on these concept cars.
+In 1965, together with automotive writer Fritz Bob Busch and fellow-Ulm-graduate Michael Conrad, Manzù set up the project group Autonova.
+They developed prototypes like the Autonova GT, based on the NSU Prinz and NSU Ro 80, and the Glas 1004-based Autonova Fam, a mini MPV before the category existed.
+The prototypes were realized by Turinese coachbuilders Sibona-Basano.
+The Autonova Fam immediately caught the attention of engineer Dante Giacosa, head of the Fiat development department and styling center, but also the management of companies like NSU, Glas, Pirelli, Recaro, VDO and BASF had an eye on these concept cars.